Law School Admissions Timeline & Checklist

 1 Year Before Law School: Apply

 - Choose your LSAT test date and reserve your seat on LSAC.org.
-The LSAT is given seven times a year: March, June, July, September, November, December, and February.
+The LSAT is given eight times a year: March, April, June, August, October, November, January, and February.
 Register for an exam date no later than the fall in which you plan to apply—or a year before you will be starting law school.
 This will give you ample time to re-prep and retest if necessary.
 Sign up as soon as registration dates open.
 Seats can fill up quickly.